 What is Intestacy?

-WSP Solicitors in Wills, Trusts and Probate department explain the importance of having a valid will and the complications your family may face if one isn’t in place, better known as intestacy.
+WSP Solicitors explain the importance of having a valid will and the complications your family may face if one isn’t in place, better known as intestacy.

 Intestacy describes the legal process to be followed when a person dies without making a valid Will.
 Their assets are then distributed according to the rules of intestacy.
 These set out in what order the family members would be entitled to inherit the estate.